watura/api-spec-1/authentication/overview.md

 * [App Access Token](../authentication/app-access-token)

+### Fields

 #### Redirect URI

 Redirect URIs can be any valid URL, including IP addresses, with ports, etc.

 If a query string is included on the redirect URI you specify in the Developer management area for your client, then pnut will only authorize that specific redirect URI.
-If you do not specify a query parameter, any query parameter will be allowed.
+If you do not specify a query parameter, any query parameters will be allowed.

 The special URI `urn:ietf:wg:oauth:2.0:oob` will redirect users to an HTML page where they can retrieve the access token for development purposes, or to manually enter it into your app.

+#### Selective Revocation & Token Groups

+Users can deauthorize tokens for your app by the IP address used, the token group, or all tokens at once.

+Token groups are optional.
+To specify a name to group a new token with, include `?token_group={name}` in your authorization or authentication call in the web or password flows.
+If implementing this feature, you may want to allow users to specify the name themselves, or create a unique group name for your device, if you can determine the device to be the same.

+The name is limited to 64 bytes.